grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/04 Token.md

 </CodeGroup>

-## API Token as an environment variables
+## API Token as an environment variable

-You can also authenticate with your k6 cloud API authentication token via environment variables.
-If you make sure the `K6_CLOUD_TOKEN` has been set to your k6 cloud API authentication token k6 will pick it up when executing.
+You can also authenticate with your k6 Cloud API authentication token via environment variables.
+Make sure the `K6_CLOUD_TOKEN` has been set to your k6 Cloud API authentication token, and k6 will pick it up when executing.

 ## Authentication with a config file

-You can also directly add your k6 cloud API authentication token to a configuration file.
-Either in the default path that k6 will look for it by default:
+You can also directly add your k6 Cloud API authentication token to a configuration file:

 <CodeGroup labels={["Linux", "MacOS", "Windows"]} lineNumbers={[true, true, true]}>